arizzogithub/Microsoft-Exam-DP-100/Lab-01/Exercise-01.md

 3. Wait for the compute instance to start (this may take a minute or so)

 ## Clone the ml-basics repository
-The files used in this module (and other related modules) are published in the MicrosoftDocs/ml-basics GitHub repository.
-If you haven't already done so, use the following steps to clone the repository to your Azure Machine Learning workspace:
+Use the following steps to clone the repository to your Azure Machine Learning workspace:

-1. In Azure Machine Learning studio , on the Compute page, view your running compute instance.
+1. In Azure Machine Learning studio https://ml.azure.com , on the Compute page, view your running compute instance.

 2. Use the Jupyter link to open Jupyter Notebooks in a new browser tab.